-IMPORTANT: The signs of liver disease are not very specific, making it difficult to recognize.
+IMPORTANT: The signs of liver disease are not very specific, making it difficult to recognise.
 If obese cats stop eating, there could be fatal complications.
 Cats that lose their appetite for two to three days may experience Feline Hepatic Lipidosis, a condition associated with a dangerous build-up of fat in the liver that impairs proper function.
 If your cat is not eating, consult your veterinarian immediately.

 The importance of nutrition

-If your cat is diagnosed, you may be wondering how to take care of your cat with liver disease.
-Treatment of any hepatic disease is aimed at resting the liver and minimizing those functions that have to do with metabolism of fats, proteins, carbohydrates and drugs.
+If your cat is diagnosed you may be wondering how to take care of your cat with liver disease.
+Treatment of any hepatic disease is aimed at resting the liver and minimising those functions that have to do with metabolism of fats, proteins, carbohydrates and drugs.
 When your cat has liver disease, it’s even more important to feed the right cat food.
 Feed your cat easily digested carbohydrates, high-quality fats and limited amounts of sodium to control ongoing liver damage and improve liver function.

 For accurate diagnosis and treatment options, always consult your veterinarian and ask them to recommend the best food for your cat’s liver health.